 So, are you saying I shouldn’t do anything to help build their reading skills before kindergarten??

 Absolutely not.
 That is not at all what I am saying.
 What I hope you gain from this article is a sense of peace IF your child isn’t reading by kindergarten.
 I want you to know that it’s okay and perfectly normal.
-You will, of course, want to make sure your kiddo is meeting their developmental milestones in cognitive and language skills.
+You will, of course, want to make sure your kiddo is meeting their developmental milestones in cognitive and language skills and if you have concerns you should reach out to your doctor.

 Tips for Building Reading Skills from Birth